• Skip to main content

 Making a Mexican zucchini skillet in a sauté pan.

-• To test zucchini for doneness, pierce with a fork.
+Testing for doneness - Pierce zucchini with a fork.
 If your fork pierces through easily with little resistance, it's cooked through.

 A wooden spatula filled with ground beef, zucchini, and tomatoes.